philipp-baumann/misc-scripts/README.md

 sudo cp  ./scripts/gh_install_quarto_prerelease.sh /usr/local/bin/
 ```

-Finally, render if you want to update and repeat the cycle as you wish:
+Finally, render if you want to update and repeat the write-publish cycle
+as you wish:

 ``` {bash}
 quarto render README.qmd